snowsum/snowsum.github.io-/_posts/2020-07-09-Dropshipping-Return-Policy.md

 -   Any return restocking fees the customer will need to pay
 -   How you handle lost or damaged returns
 -   Contact information for your business if the customer has more questions

+### Return Policy Template 2

+This short template should provide you with the perfect starting point for a return and refund policy to display on your eCommerce store.
+Keeping your return policies as short and as simple as possible is often the best thing to do as it prevents confusion and saves customers and staff time.

+Thank you for shopping at business name.
+If you’re not happy with your purchase, we’re more than happy to help you.

+**Returns**
+You have X number of days to return an item from the date that you purchase it.
+To be eligible for a return here at business name, the product that you purchased must be unused, still in its original packaging, and in the same condition as when you purchased it.
+We require the original receipt or proof of purchase to be eligible for a return.

+**Refunds**
+Once we have received your item, we will let you know that we’ve received it and that we are in the process of evaluating if it’s in the same condition as when it was delivered to you.
+We will let you know the status of your refund as soon as we have finished inspecting your item.
+If we approve your refund, we will refund it to the original method of payment.
+Depending on your card issuer’s policies, you will receive the refund in a number of days.

+**Shipping**
+You will be responsible for paying the costs of shipping your item back to us.
+The costs of shipping are non-refundable and non-negotiable.
+If you are issued a refund, the cost of shipping will be deducted from it.

+If you have any further question regarding your refund, please, don’t hesitate to contact us to find out more.

 ## Where to surface your return policy